g45t345rt/cf-ssr-template/readme.md

 ## Push to Cloudflare worker

-`npm run publish`
+`npm run deploy`

-## Examples
+## Other features

-The template comes with reccurent logics that you might need.
+Other features to showcase the template.
+A good example on how to manipulate data with KV and how to create an authentication system on a serverless infrastructure.
+Delete the files if you don't need it.

-You can always delete the files if you don't need it
+- Auth (login, register & session user)

-- Auth (login, register, session user)
+- Post (add, remove & edit post)

-- Post (add, remove, edit post)
+The auth logic is using a DurableObject for locking in-memory usernames when registering.
+Avoid duplicate username.